-MA Centralized Clinical Placement Orientation: This online orientation must be completed, with a ticket submitted, by due date listed on the calendar.
+MA Centralized Clinical Placement Orientation: This online orientation must be completed, with a ticket submitted, by due date on calendar.
 There are four on-line modules.
 Students attending clinical at Tewksbury Hospital must complete the online orientation prior to the first night of orientation for each term.
 This module includes a test in addition to the four modules.
-The total time alloted for this assignment is 6 hours and will be documented as such in Trajecsys.
+The total time alloted for this assignment is 5 hours and will be documented as such in Trajecsys.